Theobromine poisoning

-Theobromine poisoning is an overdosage reaction to the xanthine alkaloid theobromine, found in chocolate, tea, cola beverages, and some other foods.
+Theobromine poisoning is an overdosage reaction to the xanthine alkaloid theobromine, found in coffee, chocolate, tea, cola beverages, and some other foods.

 Signs and symptoms

-Theobromine doses at 0.8±– g per day, such as may be found in 50–100 g of cocoa powder, may be accompanied by sweating, trembling and severe headaches.
-These are the mild-to-moderate symptoms.
+Mild-to-moderate symptoms include sweating, trembling and severe headaches.
+These occur at theobromine doses of 0.8±– g per day, such as may be found in 50–100 g of cocoa powder.

-The severe symptoms are cardiac arrhythmias, epileptic seizures, internal bleeding, heart attacks, and eventually death.
+Severe symptoms include cardiac arrhythmias, epileptic seizures, internal bleeding, heart attacks, and possibly death.

-Limited mood effects were shown at 250 mg per day.